Hearthbruk guide

 If water is spreading, finished materials are soaked, sewage is present, or electrical outlets are near water, this is no longer an essentials problem.

-Move valuables, avoid electrical hazards, photograph what you see, and contact a qualified professional.
+Move valuables, avoid electrical hazards, photograph what you see, and contact a qualified professional — run the 60-second triage to confirm the risk level first.
 Product links are intentionally not shown for this situation.

 Run the triage to confirm the risk level